TinyTapeout/tinytapeout_www/content/hdl/important/_index.md

         input  wire       rst_n     // reset_n - low to reset
     );

-# Don't modify config.tcl
+# Beware of modifying config.tcl

-Tiny Tapeout is a compromise - we try to make it easy to get to ASIC, but we have to make limitations, like IO speed, IO count, size etc. If you want to go full custom then check out the [Zero to ASIC course](https://zerotoasiccourse.com).
+Tiny Tapeout is a compromise - we try to make it easy to get to ASIC, but we have to make limitations, like IO speed, IO count, size etc. The OpenLane config file (config.tcl) comes with a settings that are optimised for the process.
+If you change them, you might get a design that doesn't work.
+Make sure you know what you're doing!

+If you want to go full custom then check out the [Zero to ASIC course](https://zerotoasiccourse.com).

 # Make sure your design isn't optimised away